How Does Methadone Work?

 How Addiction Changes the Brain

-To understand why methadone is so effective for treating opioid addiction, we first have to look at how addiction changes the brain.
+To understand why methadone is so effective for treating opioid addiction, we must first look at how addiction changes the brain.
 People with an addiction have profoundly abnormal brain circuits – which is one reason why it is so hard to treat.

-With continued exposure to the drug, however, the brain starts to adapt – it gets used to the presence of the drug, and then it takes more and more of the drug to get the desired effect.
+With continued exposure to the drug, however, the brain starts to adapt, getting used to the presence of the drug.
+As your brain starts to expect the substance, it takes more of it to get the desired effect.
 The brain changes eventually become so extreme that people don’t feel normal unless the drug is present.
-This process (called neuroadaptation) can happen in as little as a few weeks.
-Once this has occurred, people will experience uncomfortable withdrawal symptoms whenever they don’t have the drug.
+This process (called neuroadaptation) can happen in as little as a few weeks, and once it has occurred, people will experience uncomfortable withdrawal symptoms whenever they don’t have the drug.

-Once people have a severe opioid addiction, avoiding withdrawal becomes the main focus of their daily lives, overtaking all other responsibilities, including their jobs, family, and even children.
-The fear of withdrawal can drive people to do things they would never usually do – to avoid the suffering of opioid withdrawal symptoms.
+In those suffering from a severe opioid addiction, avoiding withdrawal often becomes the main focus of their daily lives, overtaking all other responsibilities like their jobs, family, and even children.
+The fear of withdrawal can drive people to do things they would never usually do just to avoid the suffering of opioid withdrawal symptoms.

 What Happens to the Brain During Opioid Withdrawal?